brandur/sorg/content/fragments-drafts/chatty-pyramid.md

 each other because there's no other choice, and this builds to a chatty culture where each person is spending the lion's share of their time talking to other people.

+The downside of the chatty pyramid
+The
+structure's center of mass is somewhere in middle management, and even moreso when factoring in pay grades.

 Lately I've been reading and watching some old favorites like [Valve's employee handbook][valve] and [GitHub's talks